garysheng/faithwalk-os/why-i-follow-christ.md

 - The fine-tuning of cosmic constants
 - The fulfillment of biblical prophecies
 - The complexity of biological information systems
-- The statistical improbability of early Christianity's success without divine intervention
+- The statistical improbability of the early church's success without divine intervention

 ## VI.
 Problems with Naturalistic Alternatives
 *Why secular explanations fall short of explaining reality.*